 Shower With Hibiclens, if Needed

 If your doctor or nurse told you to shower with Hibiclens, shower with it just before you leave.
 Use the Hibiclens the same way you did the night before.
-Do not use any other soap.
-Do not put on any lotion, cream, powder, deodorant, makeup, or perfume after your shower.

 Take Your Medications